 For 607 days I was locked up in dark cellars, heavily secured bedrooms and finally the longest period in a dark underground hutch of one and a half meters by two meters with as only company the insects and mice.

-I was in this hutch for fifteen months and I did not see anyone during all this time.
+I was in this hutch for fifteen months and I did not see any faces during all this time.
 The heavily armed Muslim rebels who guarded me wore balaclavas.
-I was thrown back and forth mentally between hope and despair and felt more than once that the end was near during the night time transportation in the trunk of a car.
-Towards another dark and uncertain place ….
+I was thrown back and forth mentally between hope and despair.
+Next to losing my freedom, I also had to depend on others to get me out.
+The worst moments were I felt not only lonely but also forgotten.

 Humans ultimately turn out to be incredibly capable.
 I was fortunate stay alive by accepting, admonishing, making contact with my guards and taking the initiative to improve my own situation.
 Although I would never want to go through this again, captivity has given me surprising insights.
 I was forcedly confronted with myself.

 On April 11, 2004, I was completely unexpectedly released.
 I was fantastic to be reunited with my family and friends again.
 I am still very grateful towards all the people that have work on my release such as Prime Minister Balkenende and Minister of Foreign Affairs Ben Bot, my family, my colleagues of Doctors without borders, people of the ministery of FA and the Dutch Embassy in Moscow.